liamhays/hpex/README.md

    ![x48 with /dev/pts/4 as its serial port](manual_photos/x48.png)

-   we clearly see that the emulator, sure enough, has chosen `/dev/pts/4` as the Wire serial port. **Make sure you start `x48` *after* starting HPex, otherwise HPex won't be able to find the empty space.**
+   we clearly see that the emulator, sure enough, has chosen `/dev/pts/4` as the Wire serial port. **Important:** Make sure you start `x48` *after* starting HPex, otherwise HPex won't be able to find the empty space.

 3. Finally, if no empty spaces are found, the highest-numbered port is chosen.

 The serial port box is just a standard entry box, and you can type any port you want to use.

 ## Transferring data with Kermit
 Now that HPex has a valid serial port to use, we have to "connect" to